Restoration News: Ebola Decomtamination

 Treat any visible contamination with a suitable disinfectant.

-If there is a bulk spill or bulk matter, cover the material fully with absorbent material (e.g., paper towels), then pour disinfectant on to saturate the area.
+If there is a bulk spill or bulk matter, cover the material fully with absorbent material (e.g., paper towels), then pour disinfectant to saturate the area.